MilhouseVH/ghnotify/README.md

 Github authentication is necessary to bypass [GitHub rate limiting](https://developer.github.com/v3/rate_limit/).
 If you don't plan on running this script very often, eg. one or twice an hour, then it may not be necessary to include authentication.

-Configure your "to" email address in `~/.git.conf`:
+A suitable email address will be determined from the MAILTO= property in /etc/crontab (if available), otherwise configure your "to" email address in `~/.git.conf`:
 ```
 EMAILTO="your.email@address.com"
 ```

+The `~/.git.conf` file is not required if you don't require authentication and your email address can be determined automatically.

-When the script is run succesfully, it will record the latest SHA for each monitored repository in `./ghnotify.dat`.
+Whenever the script is run succesfully, it will record the latest SHA for each monitored repository in `./ghnotify.dat`.

 The script has been tested with the msmtp MTA.
-Other MTAs may work, but are untested (patches welcome).
+Other MTAs may work (eg. sendmail, ssmtp) but are untested - patches welcome.

 ##Debugging

 Interactively run the script with the `debug` parameter to avoid sending an email, and instead a file called `email.html` will be created which can be loaded in your web browser.

-When run without any parameters an attempt will be made to send an email only if there has been one or more new commits.
+When run without any parameters, an email will be sent only if there has been at least one new commit.

 ##Dependencies